gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

  store.productsPagedRequest // { startIndex: number, size: number, page: number }
- // generates the following methods store.loadProductsPage({ pageIndex: number, forceLoad?: boolean }) // loads the page and sets the requestPage to the pageIndex store.setProductsResult(entities: Product[], total: number) // appends the entities to the cache of entities and total
+ // generates the following methods store.loadProductsPage({ pageIndex: number, forceLoad?: boolean }) // loads the page and sets the requestPage to the pageIndex store.setProductsPagedResult(entities: Product[], total: number) // appends the entities to the cache of entities and total
 ```
 <a name="withEntitiesRemoteScrollPagination"></a>